CLusth/ups_hat_e/README.md

 available in the default repositories, so you will need to add the URL of this repository as a custom repository to HACS (see [here](https://hacs.xyz/docs/faq/custom_repositories)).

-Alternatively you can use the button below.
+Alternatively you can use the button below:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=CLusth&repository=ups_hat_e&category=Integration)